-The B.T.A. co-ordinated the purchase on behalf of its members of all the remaining trolleybuses bar one that ran in Bradford on 26th March 1972, with the aim of eventually restoring them to operate under the wires at Sandtoft.
+On behalf of its members the B.T.A. co-ordinated the purchase of all the remaining trolleybuses bar one that ran in Bradford on 26 March 1972, with the aim of eventually restoring them to operate under the wires at Sandtoft.

 As a pioneering experiment in May 1952, 758 was fitted with experimental flashing indicators.
 This was the first legal use of flashing indicators in Britain.
 Originally seating 56, in common with many of the fleet its capacity was increased in the mid-1950s.

 On 1 July 1971 758 became the last rear-entrance trolleybus in service in Great Britain but was withdrawn on the last day of that month.
 She is now undergoing a thorough restoration to restore her to her former glory at the Keighley Bus Museum and the Association is currently gathering the finances to meet the costs involved.